How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Whether you’re talking about writing code to power an app or setting up an app business, it becomes less difficult if you’re willing to work with the right partners in your app development journey.

-It’s possible to become that genius who can single-handedly create world-class apps.
-But given that there are more than 10 million mobile apps globally, the chance of succeeding as a lone wolf has become slim.
+Of course, it’s possible to become that genius who can single-handedly create world-class apps.
+But given that there are more than 8 million mobile apps globally, the chance of succeeding as a lone wolf has become slim.
 Or if you do succeed alone, it could take some time.
 Time better spent getting your app to market quickly and benefiting greatly from it.

 There is no shame in asking for help, even if you’re as smart as Bill Gates.
 Though Gates could code software on his own, his company’s employees built the momentum that led to his billion-dollar earnings.

 As Microsoft amplified Gates’ vision, let us do likewise for you.
-Book a free consultation with us and let’s work together to turn your idea into a sustainable and successful app.
+Hit us up for a free consultation and let’s work together to turn your idea into a sustainable and successful app.

 Get the latest industry news first.